lsst-sitcom/sitcomtn-025/index.rst

     For reference, in the ScriptQueue environment the overhead is about 2s.
     At the same time, some highly customized users environments on nublado take up to 10s to load.

-- TO DO
-  - Work flow which includes an "easy" example of how to derive/calculate a property, then create+deploy and App, then send an alert to an observer
-  - Appropriate repos and instructions

 ..
    .. important::